petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/themes.md

 ### Bundling Resources

-Resources may be bundled into your theme or from other sources to bring together many sources of code at once.
-This allows you to adapt your strategy depending on how you want to deploy different changes.
+Resources may be bundled into your theme or from other sources to bring together many sources of code at once so you can adapt your strategy depending on how you want to deploy different changes.

-* [Themelets](./themes/theme-development/bundling-resources/bundling-and-installing-resources-into-your-theme-via-themelets.md) allow you to customize a small number of files, in a modular way that can apply to many themes.
+- [Themelets](./themes/theme-development/bundling-resources/bundling-and-installing-resources-into-your-theme-via-themelets.md) allow the customization of a small number of files, in a modular way that can apply to many themes.

-* Theme contributors<!--Add link when available--> allow you to package UI resources and customizations that can be deployed independently of a theme.
+- Theme contributors<!--Add link when available--> allow you to package UI resources and customizations that can be deployed independently of a theme.

-* The Resources Importer<!--Add link when available--> uses Site Templates to import files and content necessary to implement a theme.
+- The Resources Importer<!--Add link when available--> uses Site Templates to import files and content necessary to implement a theme.

 !!! warning
     The Resources Importer is deprecated as of Liferay DXP 7.1.